flavianh/dashboards-frameworks-comparison/bokeh/README.md

 - Multi selection box -> bar graph
 - Selection on the scatter plot -> bar graph

-Run the dashboard using the command `python app.py`.
+Run the dashboard using the command `bokeh serve app.py`.